mariunaise/HDA-Thesis/content/SMHD.typ

 )]

 Publications @tmhd1 and @tmhd2 find all the relevant bounds for the enrollment and reconstruction phases under the assumption that the PUF readout (our input value $x$) is zero-mean Gaussian distributed.
-//Because the parameters for symbol width and number of metrics always stays the same, it is easier to calculate #margin-note[obdA annehmen hier] the bounds for 8 equi-probable areas with a standard deviation of $sigma = 1$ first and then multiplying them with the estimated standard deviation of the PUF readout.
+//Because the parameters for symbol width and number of metrics always stays the same, it is easier to calculate #m//argin-note[obdA annehmen hier] the bounds for 8 equi-probable areas with a standard deviation of $sigma = 1$ first and then multiplying them with the estimated standard deviation of the PUF readout.
 Because the parameters for symbol width and number of metrics always stays the same, we can -- without loss of generality -- assume the standard deviation as $sigma = 1$ and calculate the bounds for 8 equi-probable areas for this distribution.
 This is done by finding two bounds $a$ and $b$ such, that
 $ integral_a^b f_X(x) \dx = 1/8 $
 This operation yields 9 bounds defining these areas $-infinity$, $-\T1$, $-a$, $-\T2$, $0$, $\T2$, $a$, $\T1$ and $+infinity$.
-During the enrollment phase, we will use $plus.minus a$ as our quantizing bounds, returning $0$ if the #margin-note[Rück-\ sprache?] absolute value is smaller than $a$ and $1$ otherwise.
+During the enrollment phase, we will use $plus.minus a$ as our quantizing bounds, returning $0$ if the //#margin-note[Rück-\ sprache?] absolute value is smaller than $a$ and $1$ otherwise.
 The corresponding metric is chosen based on the following conditions:

 $ M = cases(